ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

   better with GHC's current Trac instance and avoid adding yet another tool to the GHC developer's toolchain.

+* Adopting the process discussed above but replacing GitHub with Gitlab.
+Gitlab has many of the features of GitHub but with the advantage of being open-source and self-hostable.
+Unfortunately it would mean introducing yet another tool into the GHC developer's toolbelt and add yet another piece of infrastructure to administer.

 * We move to something closer to the Python PEP scheme.
 Here a committee is formed for each proposal; the committee is responsible for crafting and collecting feedback on the proposal.
 The final acceptance decision is made by